rheaacharya11/old-website/_tabs/about.md

 * Making art, whether through graphic design, painting, sketching, or photography
 * Reading books, and reviewing them on my Goodreads
+* Event planning to bring communities and friends together
 * Writing short stories, both fiction and non-fiction
 * Spending time in nature, whether through sunset walks, runs, or Blue-biking around Cambridge
 * Facetiming my dog Maui, and daydreaming of our reunion